succinctlabs/semaphore-gnark-11/README.md

-# Guide to the Semaphore Merkle Tree Batcher MPC Contribution Ceremony
+# Guide to the Succinct Trusted Setup Contribution Ceremony

-This tool allows users to run an MPC ceremony for generating the proving and verifying keys for the Groth16 protocol as presented in [BGM17](https://eprint.iacr.org/2017/1050.pdf).
-It does not include the beacon contribution since it was proved in [KMSV21](https://eprint.iacr.org/2021/219.pdf) that the security of the generated SRS still holds without it.
+This tool allows users to run an MPC ceremony for generating the proving and verifying keys for the Groth16/PLONK circuits used by Succinct [SP1](https://docs.succinct.xyz/docs/sp1/introduction).

-## Semaphore Merkle Tree Batcher (SMTB)

-[SMTB](http://github.com/worldcoin/semaphore-mtb/) is a service for batch processing of Merkle tree updates.
-It is designed to be used in conjunction with the [World ID contracts](https://github.com/worldcoin/world-id-contracts) which use [Semaphore](https://github.com/semaphore-protocol/semaphore) as a dependency.
-It accepts Merkle tree updates and batches them together into a single one.
-This is useful for reducing the number of transactions that need to be submitted to the blockchain.
-The correctness of the batched Merkle tree update is assured through the generation of a SNARK (generated through [gnark](https://github.com/ConsenSys/gnark)).
+This repo is adapted from Worldcoin's [Semaphore Merkle Tree Batcher](http://github.com/worldcoin/semaphore-mtb/).

 ## Reasoning behind a custom trusted setup